To start, our sources.

-Tea leaves come in several sizes, and the size of a tea leaf plays an important role in how it tastes and the health benefits it delivers.
-In the final stage of processing, tea leaves are passed through sifters that identify whole leaves, broken and small leaves, and very small tea particles known as fannings and dust.
+Tea leaves come in many sizes, and the size of a tea leaf plays an important role in how it tastes and the level of health benefits it delivers.
+In the final stage of processing, tea leaves get passed through sifters that separate out whole leaves, broken leaves and very small tea particles better known as fannings and dust.

 Broken leaves, fannings and dust are the "leftovers" of the production process—they’ll turn your water into a different color, but they’ve lost the essential oils that provide any flavor, aroma or healing benefits.
 These small tea particles are the ones that get mass marketed and you find widely available, often packaged in bleached paper bags.

 You only get complex, nuanced flavor, deep aroma and those healing perks from whole leaves, so that’s the only kind we use.
 Every time.

 We’re passionate about tea, its history and its traditions.
 We also know we need two very important things to guarantee a lot of delicious tea in the future: our earth, and people.